 Marriage & Divorce Certificates

-Locally, marriage licenses can be obtained from the Recorder of Deeds Office in the county where the license was obtained.
+Marriage licenses can be obtained from the Recorder of Deeds Office in the county where the license was obtained.
 Divorce decrees can be obtained from the Circuit Clerk in the county where the divorce was granted.
+Only Certified Statements Relating to Marriage or Divorce can be obtained from the Bureau of Vital Records in Jefferson City.
+These statements list limited information such as names of individuals/parties, dates, and county of record.
+Certified statements can be helpful if an individual is not certain of the county of record or other similar circumstances.